Espoma potting mix is the first major brand of soil that we’ve come across that will grow a beautiful tray of microgreens.

 Espoma Potting Mix Ingredients

-The Espoma mix is very similar to the Home Microgreens mix except for the natural products we add.
-These increase leave size, stem diameter, and overall vigor in the plants.
+The Espoma mix is similar to the Home Microgreens mix except for the natural products we add.
+These increase the plants’ leave size, stem diameter, and overall vigor.

 For example, the leaf size in the trial shows how our potting mix naturally increases plant vigor.

-In the video, you saw that the size of the canopy is quite a bit larger than the microgreens grown in Espoma.
+The video showed that the canopy size is much larger than the microgreens grown in Espoma.
 Again, we believe this increased growth is because of the natural products we add to the soil.

 We Are Not Snubbing Espoma Potting Mix